kaung-myat-thu/BroCode/README.md

   ```
    pip install art
    ```
   After this script should be ready.

+## Usage
   Run the command in the python.py folder
 ```
 usage : python brocode.py [-d or -e] [encryption_key] [content_string] [-v or none]
 ```